 For the guitar market, most of the guitars sold online are low-end.
 There are basically 2 reasons behind this.
 First, beginners would prefer to buy cheap guitars, and they usually do so online.
 Second, for those intermediate and expert players, they would like to collect limited edition on second-hand e-commerce platforms or in offline channels.
 Offline distribution is still the key for music instruments especially for high-end brands, although e-commerce is expanding fast these years in China.
 Meanwhile, domestic brands have already taken low- and part of the middle-end market in the guitar industry, the opportunity for foreign brands is not to compete with the price but the quality and user experience.

-Based on the social listening on Weibo, rock and heavy metal music are the main music styles for those people interested in guitar topic.
+Based on social listening on Weibo, rock and heavy metal music are the main music styles for those people interested in guitar topic.
 Although classic guitar is listed in the grading test system, this is still not the mainstream for guitar culture, also because it’s difficult to learn.
-Besides those KOLs within the guitar industry, young idols who play guitar have strong impact on wider range of potential/existing learners.
-Sichuan province with the fourth largest population and fast developing economy, is the inland province with highest potential for music education.
+Besides those KOLs within the guitar industry, young idols who play guitar have a strong impact on a wider range of potential/existing learners.
+Sichuan province with the fourth largest population and fast developing economy is the inland province with the highest potential for music education.
 The starting point could be Chengdu, the capital city of Sichuan.

 Famous guitarists in China

 Liu Yijun, used to be the guitarist in the band “Tang Chao (唐朝)”, is recognized as the greatest guitarist in North China of his era.
-He is also the first Chinese guitar player who can press the keyboard from the back of neck.
+He is also the first Chinese guitar player who can press the keyboard from the back of the neck.
 Li Yanliang (guitarist of Chao Zai Dynasty Band), another famous guitarist in China, who has been awarded Best Music Arrangement Award in China original music award.
 People care a lot about their daily movements, their performance.
 Besides these guitarists and bands, there is another important KOL in the guitar industry, Jiang Wei.
-He is the CEO of GuitarChina, the largest BBS platform in guitar market.
-Along with BBS, Guitar China also has their own online and offline distribution channels.
+He is the CEO of GuitarChina, the largest BBS platform in the guitar market.
+Along with BBS, Guitar China also has its own online and offline distribution channels.
 They also have official accounts on all key social media platforms for marketing.
 GuitarChina has developed a partnership with most of the brands in the guitar industry and hundreds of music education schools in China.
 This company would be the touch point for marketing in this niche market.

 Besides music TV shows, music festivals are also the stimulator for guitar culture

 As mentioned before, music festivals have brought popularity to guitar and pop music.
 The number of outdoor music festivals in China has dramatically increased from 24 in 2007 to 148 in 2014.
-And the number of audience has doubled from 2011 to 2014.
+And the number of audiences has doubled from 2011 to 2014.
 The most successful music festivals in China are Strawberry music festival (草莓音乐节) and Midi music festival (迷笛音乐节).
-This is where people are inspired by new trends in music industry.
-Besides sponsoring, brands can also rent booth in the inside bazar to display and sell products.
+This is where people are inspired by new trends in the music industry.
+Besides sponsoring, brands can also rent a booth in the inside bazar to display and sell products.

 Ukulele is new to China, although with high popularity, still a market for low-end products

 For the ukulele market, most of the products in China are low-end.
 This is because that for China market, the ukulele is an instrument even younger than guitar, meaning a majority of the players are beginners.
 Besides, the ukulele is not regarded as a formal music instrument, firstly because that it is not in the grading test system, secondly, because that ukulele is more like “little guitar” for the Chinese market.
-Although ukulele is new to China market, China is already the main producer of this instrument and is estimated to produce around 90% of ukuleles in 2022.
+Although ukulele is new to the China market, China is already the main producer of this instrument and is estimated to produce around 90% of ukuleles in 2022.
 Middle- and high-end brands have already entered China’s market, the next step is to educate consumers to accept higher-end products.

 The screenshot shows the related topics people searching for then search the keyword “ukulele”.
 Half of the most related topics are learning material/skills for beginners, implying that most people tend to learn ukulele by themselves.
 Two reasons behind this: firstly, the ukulele is easy to learn, especially for those who already play the guitar; secondly, people play the ukulele more for music initiation or entertainment, they are not willing to invest heavily on this.
 The other popular topic is about the difference between ukulele and guitar.
 For the very beginning, it’s a marketing strategy to sell ukulele as “little guitar”, but for long-term strategy, brands need to marketing ukulele as an independent product.